gcuster1991/git_with_me/README.md

 # git_with_me
-This is for my Comp Bio project in which I try and teach git basics
+This project is for Comp Bio.
+In this project I hope to teach git basics and send you on your way with the tools for mastering version control.

-this line is from r studio

-This line is from r stuido.
+Write your changes below this line: